Flow Rate Calculator — Pipe Flow, Velocity & Volume (m³/h, L/min, GPM)

 When to use this calculator

-- Pipe sizing — verify that a proposed pipe bore gives acceptable velocity for the design flow rate
+- Pipe sizing — verify that a proposed pipe bore gives acceptable flow velocity for the design flow rate

 - HVAC and ventilation — calculate air volume flow in circular ducts from duct diameter and measured velocity